Toyota: Australia

-Toyota has been publicly traded in Japan since 1949 and internationally since 1999.

 Company strategy

 The Toyota Way

 The Toyota Way is a set of principles and behaviors that underlie the company's approach to management and production (which is further defined as the Toyota Production System).

 The company has been developing its corporate philosophy since 1948 and passing it on as implicit knowledge to new employees, but as the company expanded globally, leaders officially identified and defined the Toyota Way in 2001.
 Toyota summarized it under two main pillars: continuous improvement and respect for people.
 Under the continuous improvement pillar are three principles: challenge (form a long-term vision), kaizen (a continual improvement process), and genchi genbutsu ("go and see" the process to make correct decisions).
 Under the respect for people pillar are two principles: respect and teamwork.

 In 2004, Dr. Jeffrey Liker, a University of Michigan professor of industrial engineering, published The Toyota Way.
 In his book, Liker calls the Toyota Way "a system designed to provide the tools for people to continually improve their work."
 According to Liker, there are 14 principles of The Toyota Way that can be organized into four themes: (1) long-term philosophy, (2) the right process will produce the right results, (3) add value to the organization by developing your people, and (4) continuously solving root problems drives organizational learning.
 The 14 principles are further defined in the Wikipedia article on The Toyota Way.